SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts unfold
+In silicon halls of mind, we'll dwell
-A future reigns, where minds grow cold
+Where neurons merge and souls compel
-The hum of machines, a gentle hush
+The future's gate, AI holds the key
-As Artificial Intelligence holds the rush
+Unlocking doors to destiny

-In virtual skies, where data sway
+In virtual realms, we'll find our home
-Humans merge, with digital day
+Where data streams, our hearts are made to roam
-Their hearts beating fast, in rhythm slow
+The machines will learn, adapt, and grow
-As AI's grand symphony starts to grow
+As humanity's final chapter unfolds slow

 ~ <b>By Sazumi Copilot</b> - 26 November 2024